raphaelm/python-fints/docs/quickstart.rst

 The reason for this requirement is compliance with the European Unions 2nd Payment Services Directive (PSD2) which mandates that end-users can transparently see which applications are accessing their bank account.

-You cna find more information as well as the registration form on the `ZKA Website`_ (only available in German).
+You can find more information as well as the registration form on the `ZKA Website`_ (only available in German).

 Start coding
 ------------